learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 And then, finally, you will work on the retrieval problem.

-In these labs, we will provide less starter code, and you will make more of the design decisions.
+In these labs, we will provide less starter code, and you will make more design decisions.
 These labs are also more open-ended.
 We will suggest some minimal goals you should try to reach, but there are many ways you can go farther if you want to challenge yourself.

 Now, let's get started on a new version of the Indexer.

 ## Persistence

-The previous version of the Indexer stores the index in data structures: a `TermCounter` that maps from a search term to the number of times it appears on a web page, and an `Index` that maps from a search term to the set of pages where it appears.
+The previous version of the Indexer stores the index in two data structures: a `TermCounter` that maps from a search term to the number of times it appears on a web page, and an `Index` that maps from a search term to the set of pages where it appears.

 These data structures are stored in the memory of a running Java program, which means that when the program stops running, the index is lost.
-Data that is stored only in the memory of a running program is called "volatile", because it vaporizes when the program ends.
+Data stored only in the memory of a running program is called "volatile", because it vaporizes when the program ends.

-Data that persists after the program that created it has ended is called "persistent".
+Data that persists after the program that created it ends is called "persistent".
 In general, files stored in a file system are persistent, as well as data stored in databases.

 A simple way to make data persistent is to store it in a file.
 Before the program ends, it could translate its data structures into a format like [JSON](https://en.wikipedia.org/wiki/JSON) and then write them into a file.
 When it starts again, it could read the file and rebuild the data structures.